tock/tock/doc/reference/trd-appid.md

 Tock defines its process loading algorithm in order to provide deterministic behavior in the presence of colliding Application Identifiers.
 This algorithm is designed to protect agains downgrading attacks and misconfiguration.
-Processes have four possible states in the loading stage: Unloaded, Unchecked, Failed, and Running.
+Processes have five possible states in the loading stage: Unloaded, Unchecked, Failed, Unstarted and Running.
 Processes start in the Unloaded state.

 First, when it boots, the Tock kernel scans the TBF Objects stored in its application flash region.
 It checks that they are valid and